btfranklin/promptdown/README.md

 #### Defining Template Strings

-To incorporate template strings in your Promptdown files, use double curly braces `{{variable}}` around placeholders that you intend to replace dynamically.
+To incorporate template strings in your Promptdown files, use curly braces `{variable}` around placeholders that you intend to replace dynamically.
 Here is an example of how to use template strings in a prompt:

 ```markdown
 # My Prompt